Why Learn Languages

 Language is the most direct connection to other cultures.
 Being able to communicate in another language exposes us to and fosters an appreciation for the traditions, religions, arts, and history of the people associated with that language.
 Greater understanding, in turn, promotes greater tolerance, empathy, and acceptance of others—with studies showing that children who have studied another language are more open toward and express more positive attitudes toward the culture associated with that language.

 Traveling as a speaker of the local language can revolutionize a trip abroad.
-While monolingual travelers are capable of visiting the same places, high-interaction settings such as markets, performance halls, restaurants, and public transportation come to life for those who are able to interact directly with locals.
-Bilingual travelers are more easily able to navigate outside the tourist bubble and often benefit from candid suggestions and anecdotes not shared with their English only-peers.
+While monolingual travelers are capable of visiting the same places, travelers who know more than one language are more easily able to navigate outside the tourist bubble and to connect and interact with the place and its people in a way that is often inaccessible to those without the language.
 A second language also opens additional doors to opportunities for studying or working abroad.

-When you speak and read only one language, you have no choice but to rely on the information given to you by others.
-Of course, in a world of more than 6,000 spoken languages, we sometimes require translation, but speaking at least one additional language empowers us to access information that would otherwise be off-limits.
-For example, bilingual individuals are able to search the Internet as genuine global citizens—consuming and assessing information in the languages in which it was written.
+In a world of more than 6,000 spoken languages, we sometimes require translation, but speaking at least one additional language empowers us to access information that would otherwise be off-limits.
+For example, individuals proficient in other languages are able to navigate the Internet as genuine global citizens—consuming and assessing foreign media and entertainment.

-Any language learner can attest to making his or her share of mistakes while navigating new vocabulary, grammar rules, and sometimes even a new alphabet—always in front of an audience.
-Making mistakes is a necessary part of the learning process.
-Learning a language means putting yourself out there and requires moving out of your comfort zone.
-The sense of accomplishment you’ll feel when conversing proficiently in that new language with native speakers is without equal.
+Any language learner can attest to making his or her share of mistakes while discovering a new language—often in front of an audience.
+It’s a necessary part of the learning process!
+Learning a language means putting yourself out there and moving out of your comfort zone.
+The upside is the amazing sense of accomplishment you’ll feel when conversing with someone in their native language.

 Studies show that decisions made in your second language are more reason-driven than those made in your native language.4 Contrary to popular assumptions, when we deliberate in a second or third language, we actually distance ourselves from the emotional responses and biases deeply associated with our mother tongue.
 The result?
 Systematic and clear-headed decisions based on just the facts.

 As we explore a new language and culture, we naturally draw comparisons to what is most familiar.
-Learning about another culture sheds light on aspects of our own language and culture—both positive and negative—we may not have previously considered.
-You may find a greater appreciation for what you have, or you may decide to shake things up and discover an entirely new language and culture.
+Learning about another culture sheds light on aspects of our own culture—both positive and negative—we may not have previously considered.
+You may find a greater appreciation for what you have, or you may decide to shake things up!